Enhancement Shaman DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Enhancement Shaman Single Target Rotation

-Enhancement Shaman plays with a priority list that focuses on managing your Maelstrom Weapon stacks and keeping your main abilities on cooldown while reacting to procs.
-Enhancement tends to take a bit of time building up muscle memory so you know what to focus on, and what to ignore.
+Enhancement Shaman plays with a priority list that focuses on rotating your main abilities on cooldown while managing your stacks of Maelstrom Weapon Icon Maelstrom Weapon.
+Enhancement tends to take a bit of time to build up muscle memory, so you know what to prioritize and what to ignore in a given moment.

-Enhancement has a strong ebb and flow that you will slowly get used to when playing, as the general "feel" of Maelstrom Weapon and ability cooldowns is a pattern you learn.
-Reacting to quick bursts of stack generation and Static Accumulation procs is very important, as is making sure you are always active each Global Cooldown.
-Quick notes (populated based on tool choices) are:
+Enhancement has a strong ebb and flow that you will slowly get used to when playing, as the general "feel" of Maelstrom Weapon Icon Maelstrom Weapon and ability cooldowns is a pattern you learn.
+Reacting to key procs is important, and Quick notes (populated based on tool choices) are:

 Enhancement Shaman AoE Rotation

 Enhancement AoE gets very busy due to the number of different tools we have.
-While there are additions, the core focus is maintaining Crash Lightning for additional Maelstrom Weapon, and spending that on Chain Lightning.
+While there are a lot of additions based on Hero Talents chosen, they share the core focus of maintaining Crash Lightning Icon Crash Lightning for additional Maelstrom Weapon Icon Maelstrom Weapon, and spending that on Chain Lightning Icon Chain Lightning.

 Enhancement Shaman Opening Rotation